magento/devdocs/src/cloud/release-notes/backward-incompatible-changes.md

       docker-compose down -v
       ```

 -  **Override file synchronization settings for archive and backup files**–Archive and backup files with the following extensions are no longer synchronized when using docker-sync or mutagen:  `*.sql`, `*.gz`, `*.zip`, and `*.bz2`.
-You can override the default file synchronization for these file types by renaming the file to end with a different extension, for example `synchronize-me.zip-backup`.
+You can override the default file synchronization for these file types by renaming the file to end with a different extension.
+For example: `synchronize-me.zip-backup`